-After that recent six-week Christmas respite spent in Corps Reserve far to the rear, the Newfoundlanders were to officially return to active service on January 23, although they apparently had already returned to the trenches by that date and had incurred their first casualties - and fatality - of 1917.
+After that welcome six-week Christmas respite spent in Corps Reserve far to the rear, the Newfoundlanders were to officially return to active service on January 23, although they had apparently already returned to the trenches by that date and had incurred their first casualties - and fatality - of 1917.

-Those casualties, however, were only some of those everyday thousands whom Douglas Haig casually referred to as wastage as the Newfoundland unit had not ventured from its trenches.

-In fact, the sole infantry activity directly involving the Newfoundland unit during that entire period - from Gueudecourt in mid-October, 1916, until Monchy-le-Preux in mid-April of 1917 - was to be the sharp engagement at Sailly-Saillisel at the end of February and the beginning of March, an action which would bring this episode in the Newfoundlanders' War - in the area of the Somme - to a close.
+Those casualties, however, had been only some of those everyday thousands whom Douglas Haig casually referred to as wastage.
+The sole infantry activity directly involving the Newfoundland unit during that entire period - from Gueudecourt in mid-October, 1916, until Monchy-le-Preux in mid-April of 1917 - was to be the sharp engagement at Sailly-Saillisel at the end of February and the beginning of March, an action which would bring this episode in the Newfoundlanders' War - in the area of the Somme - to a close.

-(Right above: A soldier of the Lancashire Fusiliers, their unit to be relieved by the Newfoundlanders on March 1, enjoys his cigarette in the cold and ice of the trenches at Sailly-Saillisel during the winter of 1916-1917. - from Illustration)
+(Right: A soldier of the Lancashire Fusiliers, their unit to be relieved by the Newfoundlanders on March 1, enjoys his cigarette in the cold and ice of the trenches at Sailly-Saillisel during the winter of 1916-1917. - from Illustration)